Alforofous/game_of_life/README.md

 the last locations of the cells after 1000 iterations will be printed out.

 ## Optimization
-Our biggest optimization was to stop the iteration if you notices that the same patters repeat themselfs.
-There is a pattern called Blinkers with just two different patterns that will repeat and many maps gets to that point after a while.
-We check that with the help of bitwise operations and will turn on specific bits to check if the cell is alive or dead and was the previous stas was.
-We also use it for knowing what the upcomming state will be when we check the neibours of the alive cells. (look at the file game_of_life/sources/iterate_opti.c that file and game_of_life/sources/game_of_life.c does all the action)
+Our biggest optimization was to stop the iteration if we notice that the same patterns repeat themselves.
+There is a pattern called Blinkers with just two different patterns that will repeat and many maps get to that point after a while.
+We check that with the help of bitwise operations and will turn on specific bits to check if the cell is alive or dead and what the previous stage was.
+We also use it for knowing what the upcoming state will be when we check the neibours of the alive cells. (look at the file game_of_life/sources/iterate_opti.c that file and game_of_life/sources/game_of_life.c does all the action)
 The file game_of_life/sources/iterate_slow.c will have less operations and will be faster on maps that will continue to the end of the iterations you ask for.
 To compile that use:
 ```
 $ make slow